-The Equal Employment Opportunity Division (EEOD) administers, manages, and ensures compliance of HUD's Equal Employment Opportunity (EEO) complaint process and it's Alternative Dispute Resolution (ADR) Program by counseling, investigating, and adjudicating complaints filed by HUD employees and applicants for employment who allege discrimination on the basis of their race, color, religion (including failure to accommodate), sex (including pregnancy and gender identity), national origin, age, disability (including failure to accommodate), genetic information, sexual orientation, and parental status, as well as retaliation for prior protected EEO activity.
+The Equal Employment Opportunity Division (EEOD) administers, manages, and ensures compliance of HUD's Equal Employment Opportunity (EEO) complaint process and it's Alternative Dispute Resolution (ADR) Program by counseling, investigating, and adjudicating complaints filed by HUD employees and applicants for employment who allege discrimination on the basis of their race, color, religion, sex (including sexual orientation, gender identity and expressions, and pregnancy), national origin, age (40 and over), disability, marital status, parental status, veteran status, genetic information, and reprisal.
 In addition, EEOD advises Departmental management on issues affecting EEO and develops and implements relevant EEO policies and procedures.
 EEOD also conducts compliance reviews, and provides training and technical assistance on EEO matters to HUD managers/supervisors, and employees.

 The Alternative Dispute Resolution (ADR) Program, which is a functional component of EEOD, is responsible for coordinating and overseeing HUD's ADR Program.
 Mediation, being the Department's primary ADR technique used to address workplace disputes and conflict during the EEO complaint process in hopes of preventing, minimizing, and resolving workplace disputes and conflict between or amongst the Department and its employees and other parties.
 ADR, to the maximum extent practicable and at the earliest possible stage, helps to achieve mutually acceptable and cost-effective outcomes and business efficiency, economically, and productively.